We'd like to share our journey... the birth of Westover Hills Birth Center.

 When I was 38 weeks, my baby turned… sideways.
 Babies can’t be born this way.
 Any other provider would have scheduled a c-section.
 My midwife was patient.
 We did natural things to encourage the baby to turn.
 I have never spent so much time upside down!
 I had a couple of chiropractic adjustments and at 41 weeks, he finally turned.
 William was born at home in water at 41 weeks 3 days.
 It was so nice to be able to move and eat and drink.
 The discomforts of labor were much more manageable with being able to walk, change position, and get in water.
 I knew that by the end of my home birth journey, I would never be the same.

 I decided to become a midwife.
 After 4 years of training in the home birth and birth center setting, my dream came true.
 I have been practicing midwifery since October 2014.
-I see clients in the San Antonio and surrounding areas.
-I love seeing families grow and welcome their new addition.
-I enjoy the feeling that I am helping a woman and her family birth a new little person into the world.
+My favorite part of midwifery is seeing families grow and welcome their new addition.
+It is the best feeling helping a family birth a new little person into the world.